 - What industry is this stock in?
 Do you have experience trading in that industry?

 - Is the company spoken of positively in industry circles?

 - Is the company undergoing any changes, and do these changes seem wise?

 - Have any breaking news or media events happened covering the company?

 - Are there rumors about this company’s future, and are they positive?

 - Has the company signed a deal with, or is in talks with, a larger company?

 A good stock screener will have curated information that helps answer these questions.
 For example, many good screeners have an intraday trading range outlining how dramatically a stock climbed or fell in the day, plus related news.
-A good penny stock trader has an eye for which companies are on the long-term rise, as opposed to companies that are likely to drop back down after a daily high.
+A good penny stock trader has an eye for which stocks are on the long-term rise, as opposed to stocks that are likely to drop back down after a daily high.

 Finally, remember that in exchange for greater rewards and faster turnaround, penny stocks carry greater risk.
 They require nerve and mental endurance.
-Invest wisely by diversifying into multiple stocks, sticking to a plan that doesn’t risk too much, and most of all, only hold stocks if you have confidence in them.
+Invest wisely by diversifying into multiple stocks, sticking to a plan that doesn’t risk too much, and most of all, only holding stocks if you have confidence in them.
 When in doubt, sell before you lose your investment.

 Why Wouldn’t You Use a Penny Stock Search Tool?